 Garden waste and recycling (glass, cans and plastic) collections will resume from SEPTEMBER 9.
 More details and FAQs can be found on this link: https://www.allerdale.gov.uk/en/news-and-blog/date-announced-for-waste-and-recycling-collections-to-resume/

 The UK government has pledged to bring 20,000 of the most vulnerable Syrian refugees to the UK by 2020.
-This pledge is being delivered through a national Syrian Refugee Resettlement Programme, and the Home Office are working with councils across the country to help provide places of safety for refugees.
-Cumbria will welcome just under 3000 refugees between 2017 and 2020.
+This pledge is being delivered through a national Syrian Refugee Resettlement Programme and the Home Office is working with councils across the country to help provide places of safety for refugees.
+Cumbria will welcome just under 3,000 refugees between 2017 and 2020.

 Cumbria County Council is the lead authority of a collective county-wide multi-agency approach to providing places of safety.